 Hostels in Rimouski are fairly central.
 Given the length of the town and vast area that it covers, it is best to ask at your Rimouski hostel where the best and closest places to buy food and other supplies is.
 It is much easier to get around with a car, but if you need public transport, ask about that at your Rimouski hostel as well.

-Written by local enthusiast for Rimouski hostels
+Written by Travel Expert Rimouski

 Globetrotter